The Bulwark (website)

-The Bulwark is an American center-right news and opinion website launched in 2018 by Sarah Longwell, with the support of Bill Kristol and Charlie Sykes.
+The Bulwark is an American news and opinion website launched in 2018 by Sarah Longwell, with the support of Bill Kristol and Charlie Sykes.
 It initially launched as a news aggregator but in 2019 was revamped using key staffers from the recently closed The Weekly Standard.
 The Bulwark is owned by Center Enterprises, Inc., which operates under the trade name Bulwark Media.

-The Bulwark has been described as a moderate and right-of-center publication; it has frequently published pieces critical of US president Donald Trump and his allies.
+The Bulwark has been described as a centrist to center-right publication; it has frequently published pieces critical of President Donald Trump and his allies.
+The Bulwark editor Jonathan V. Last in 2025 self-described the publication's mission as promoting and protecting liberal democracy in the United States and internationally.